ganeti/ganeti/man/gnt-instance.rst

     Enable specific migration capabilities by providing a ":" separated list of supported capabilities.
 QEMU version 1.7.0 defines x-rdma-pin-all, auto-converge, zero-blocks, and xbzrle.

+    QEMU version 2.5 defines x-postcopy-ram and 2.6 renames this to postcopy-ram.
+If x-postcopy-ram or postcopy-ram are enabled, Ganeti will automatically move a migration to postcopy mode after a dirty_sync_count of 2.
+Other than normal live migration, that can recover from dying destination node, it is not possible to recover from dying source node during active postcopy migration.

     Please note that while a combination of xbzrle and auto-converge might speed up the migration process significantly, the first may cause BSOD on Windows8r2 instances running on drbd.

 kvm\_path
     Valid for the KVM hypervisor.